-The Minnesota Department of Health (MDH) protects public health by adopting administrative rules that establish Health Risk Limits (HRLs) for groundwater and Health Risk Values (HRVs) for ambient air.
+The Minnesota Department of Health (MDH) protects public health by adopting administrative rules that establish Health Risk Limits Rules (HRLs) for Groundwater.

-MDH scientists develop other guidance for air and water to advise state agencies on the assessment of health risks from exposure to environmental contaminants.
+MDH scientists develop other guidance for water to advise state agencies on the assessment of health risks from exposure to environmental contaminants.
 Our scientists develops these guidelines in two forms:

 - Health Based Values (HBVs) are developed at the request of state agencies or through a public nomination process.
 For chemicals that have been detected in groundwater, HBVs are likely to be adopted as an HRL.
 HBVs calculated for a chemical not detected in groundwater will not be adopted as an HRL through rulemaking.
 In the event that MDH has an HRL and a more recent HBV listed for the same contaminant, we recommend using the most recently developed guidance.

 - Risk Assessment Advice (RAA) is developed at the request of state agencies for chemicals that lack adequate data to develop an HBV.
 Because RAA is typically based on more limited data, it contains greater uncertainty.